sudosu404/tailnet-cli/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in tsbridge, please report it through GitHub's Security tab:
+If you discover a security vulnerability in tailnet, please report it through GitHub's Security tab:

-1. Go to the [Security tab](https://github.com/jtdowney/tsbridge/security) of this repository
+1. Go to the [Security tab](https://github.com/sudosu404/tailnet-cli/security) of this repository
 2. Click on "Report a vulnerability"
 3. Provide a detailed description of the vulnerability
 4. Include steps to reproduce if possible